DESIGN

 Pander calls ambigrams a branding palindrome, “where logos and graphic design become a real art form, because you have to twist your mind and break or bend the rules to make it work.”
 Brands may want ambigram logos since they can hide a secondary meaning or convey a message beyond a simple brand name.
 Ambigram logos are also memorable and can help companies stand out from their competition.

 As optical illusions, ambigrams are popular designs for tattoos.
 If you’re looking for inspiration for your ambigram tattoo, don’t be afraid to reference ambigram generators like FlipScript.com.
-These programs can inspire a new combination of letters or help you solve design problems that arise when rotating or flipping letters upside down.
+These programmes can inspire a new combination of letters or help you to solve design problems that arise when rotating or flipping letters upside down.

 Now you’re ready to attempt an ambigram design of your own.
 Making it meaningful and legible makes all the difference in the world.
 Need more inspiration before you jump in?
 Take a look at Behance and see what other artists are creating.